Mini Cooper Insurance Rates

 Once you’ve read through the material outlined in this article, you will be ready to spot a MINI insurance quote that works for your budget.
 In fact, you can get begin comparing MINI car insurance group rates by entering your five-digit ZIP code into our free online quote tool.

-Estimated insurance rates for a Mini Cooper are $1,220 a year including full coverage.
-Comprehensive costs an estimated $250, collision costs $450, and liability coverage costs around $384.
-A liability-only policy costs as low as $432 a year, with high-risk insurance costing around $2,640.
-Teen drivers pay the most at $4,582 a year or more.
+The average insurance rates for a Mini Cooper are $1,220 a year for full coverage insurance.
+Comprehensive insurance costs around $250 a year, collision costs $450, and liability coverage is estimated at $384.
+A liability-only policy costs approximately $432 a year, with high-risk insurance costing $2,640 or more.
+Teens cost the most to insure at $4,582 a year or more.

 Average premium for full coverage: $1,220